brendancooley/gunboats/gunboats.md

 # Environment

 Here and in the Analysis section, I relegate proofs and derivations of key quantities to the Appendix, in order to ease exposition.
 I first present the context in which governments bargain, followed by the international economy.
 The general equilibrium of the economy determines how trade policies affect prices, wages, and trade flows and the welfare of consumers, firms, and the governments that represent them.
 Proposition `` 1 ``, presented in this section, states that given our assumptions, an *economic equilibrium* (Definition `` 2 ``) will exist for any trade policy choices.
-Lemma `` 1 `` states that within this environment, government preferences over their own trade policies are well-behaved and admit interior optima.
-These serve as the governments ideal points' in the coercive bargaining game that determines equilibrium policies.
+This economy allows us to describe governments preferences over consumer welfare and producer profits.
+As governments become more liberal, they prefer to adopt low barriers to trade.
+This variation affects how governments behave in the coercive bargaining game that follows.

 ## International Bargaining